Grand Teton and Yellowstone National Parks landscape

 Yellowstone gets about 4.8 million visitors a year.
 Grand Teton gets around 3.3 million.
 But Grand Teton is much smaller so the density can feel similar in peak season.

 The difference is that Yellowstone’s crowds concentrate at the geysers and major viewpoints.
 You’ll wait in line at Old Faithful.
 You’ll circle parking lots at Grand Prismatic.
+The traffic jams caused by bison or a bear sighting can add an hour to your drive.
 Grand Teton’s crowds concentrate in Jackson and at Jenny Lake.
 Get a mile down any trail and you’ll have it mostly to yourself.

 Edge: Grand Teton slightly.
-Easier to escape the crowds.
+Easier to escape the crowds on foot.

 Unique Experiences

 Yellowstone’s geothermal features are completely unique.
 You cannot see anything like Grand Prismatic Spring or Norris Geyser Basin anywhere else in the country.
-This is Yellowstone’s trump card.
+Half the world’s active geysers are here.
+This is Yellowstone’s trump card and it’s a strong one.

-Grand Teton’s mountain scenery is stunning but you can find dramatic mountains in Glacier, Rocky Mountain, or even parts of Olympic.
-You can’t find another Yellowstone.
+Grand Teton’s mountain scenery is extraordinary but you can find dramatic mountains in Glacier, Rocky Mountain, or the North Cascades.
+You can find alpine lakes in dozens of western parks.
+You cannot find another Yellowstone.
+The geothermal landscape is genuinely one of a kind on this planet.

 Edge: Yellowstone.
 Nothing else competes with its geothermal features.